Laos mourns methanol poisoning death of tourists – DW – 11/23/2024

 Methanol, a toxic substance, is sometimes illicitly added to alcohol to boost its potency.

+The US State Department on Friday issued a health alert for citizens traveling in Laos regarding "methanol-laced alcoholic drinks."

-Australia and the UK have issued warnings to their citizens about methanol risks while consuming alcohol in Laos.
+Australia and the UK have also issued similar warnings to their citizens traveling to Laos.

 However, in Vang Vieng, a popular backpacker destination, it's life as usual.